pracniscate/pracniscate.github.io/_posts/2018-09-05-sinatra_mvc_project.markdown

 run ApplicationController
 ```

 ...and was getting an error for undefined `AnimalsController`.
 So, to fix this, I required the controller files with `require_relative '../app/controllers/[controller_name]'`, which fixed the problem - only temporarily.
 I had to again dive deep into my search engine, and finally figure out that the order matters.
-My solution was to rename my `animals_controller` to `ex_animal_controller`, to give preference to my general `ApplicationController`, which was the one I chose to run.
+My solution was to rename my `animals_controller` to `ex_animals_controller`, to give preference to my general `ApplicationController`, which was the one I chose to run.

 Then, another issue I had was not being able to sign up or log in.
 I was going back and forth from one form to another.
 I attended a couple study groups, and it turned out that I was missing `name="password"` for both my forms!
 Which, subsequently, meant that I was getting the value of `nil` because I was not calling my input by what it was meant to be - its name - password!